-- · The unit is stored before it is installed; or, - The unit is set on the roof curb, and temporary heat is provided in the building.
-Isolate all side panel service entrances and base pan openings (e.g., conduit holes, S/A and R/ A openings, and flue openings) from the ambient air until the unit is ready for start-up. - Note: Do not use the unit's heater for temporary heat without first completing the start-up.
+- The unit is stored before it is installed; or, - The unit is set on the roof curb, and temporary heat is provided in the building.
+Isolate all side panel service entrances and base pan openings (e.g., conduit holes, S/A and R/ A openings, and flue openings) from the ambient air until the unit is ready for start-up.

+Note: Do not use the unit's heater for temporary heat without first completing the start-up procedure detailed under "Start Up," p.
+23.